Nigel2392/go-django/docs/permissions.md

 ```

 - `Tester` is a global variable of type `PermissionTester`.
 It should be assigned to an instance of a type that implements the `PermissionTester` interface.
-- **User Responsibility**: The framework user should implement the `PermissionTester` interface and assign it to the `Tester` variable.
+- **User Responsibility**: The framework user should implement the `PermissionTester` interface and assign it to the `permissions.Tester` variable.

 ### Default Behavior